Not All Peptides Are Equal — Dermatologist Explains What's Worth the Hype! - Dr. Shereene Idriss

 Dr. Idriss notes that GHK-Cu is particularly useful for post-procedure recovery.
 After laser treatments, chemical peels, or microneedling, GHK-Cu can support the skin is healing process.
 Some dermatologists are incorporating it into their post-procedure protocols as a complement to standard aftercare.

-The interaction between copper peptides and certain other skincare ingredients is worth noting.
+The interaction between copper peptides and certain other skincare ingredients is worth knowing.
 Vitamin C (ascorbic acid) can interact with copper in ways that generate free radicals, potentially causing irritation rather than benefit.
 Dr. Idriss recommends using copper peptide products separately from vitamin C products, ideally at different times of day.

 The Overhyped Ingredients